wocommunity/wonder/Frameworks/WOAdaptors/ERWOAdaptor/README.txt

    OR alternatively:

 	-WOAdaptor WONettyAdaptor

+4. You need to set:

+	-WOHost <hostname>

-4. (Optionally) To run the adaptor via the web server, use:
+5. (Optionally) To run the adaptor via the web server, use:

 	-WODirectConnectEnabled false